» posted on Wednesday, April 21st, 2010 at 11:19

-There’s quite a lot of information on this site about different aspects of digital TV, and other topics too.
+There’s a fair bit of information on this site about different aspects of digital TV, and other topics too.
 So, to help you find some of the most useful bits, here are some of the most important things that you should read.

 Want to watch TV in HD?

-First, you need to work out if you’re ready for HD, which means having a suitable TV set.
-And if you already have a TV that can show HD pictures, you need to learn how to set it up properly.
+For those with an HD set, you need to learn how to set it up properly.
 And since sound is just as important, you may want to read my introduction to surround sound.

 You have a choice of satellite or terrestrial (cable too, if it comes past your door, but I’m not covering that much here).
 If you don’t want to pay a subscription, that means Freeview or Freesat.